Use the Pandas Dataframe Dept stats Again In Python

 >>>

->>> city_data [ "acquirement" ] Amsterdam 4200 Tokyo 6500 Toronto 8000 Name: revenue, dtype: int64 >>> type ( city_data [ "revenue" ]) pandas.core.series.Serial
+>>> city_data [ "acquirement" ] Amsterdam 4200 Tokyo 6500 Toronto 8000 Name: revenue, dtype: int64 >>> type ( city_data [ "revenue" ]) pandas.core.series.Serial Hither, you use the indexing operator to select the column labeled "revenue".

 If the cavalcade name is a string, then y'all can use aspect-style accessing with dot note as well: